Dedicated Rhode Island Spinal Cord Injury Attorneys

 A spinal cord injury (SCI) is one of the most life-altering experiences a person may endure.
 When the spinal cord is harmed, the brain and body cannot adequately communicate signals involving movement, sensation, and involuntary bodily functions.
 Though some people are able to recover from their spinal cord injuries, others cannot.
 These individuals may suffer permanent disability or may even die as a result of their injuries.

-For 45 years, the accomplished spinal cord injury attorneys at Mandell, Boisclair and Mandell, Ltd. have helped injury victims throughout Providence and other areas in Rhode Island.
+For 45 years, the accomplished Providence spinal cord injury attorneys at Mandell, Boisclair and Mandell, Ltd. in Rhode Island have helped injury victims throughout the state.
 We have the knowledge, experience, and resources necessary to handle even the most complex cases.
-We are committed to helping you obtain the maximum compensation you deserve for the hardships you have experienced and will continue to endure as a result of your injury.
+We are committed to helping you obtain the maximum compensation you deserve for the hardships you have experienced and will continue to endure as a result of your spinal cord injury.

 What Happens if Your Spinal Cord Is Damaged?